Financial Gurus You Should Check Out

 Ramit Sethi

-As my financial situation improved, I started to read other personal finance experts.
+As our financial situation improved, I started to read other personal finance experts.
 Ramit Sethi has been on as many news programs as Dave Ramsey.
 He made a lot of sense, but his book sounded hokey — I Will Teach You To Be Rich.

 Although Ramit warns against consumer debt, he also talks about what he calls “money dials.”
 These are the things that get us jazzed about spending.
 His advice is to spend lavishly in our money dial areas, but to cut mercilessly everywhere else.